Why the Frigidaire Dehumidifier Blows Hot Air: Main Reasons and Fixes

 2. You have set it to fan instead of dehumidify

 If you set the dehumidifier to fan, it means that it is only blowing the same hot summer air back into the room.
-It is also not removing the humidity from the air.
+The Frigidaire dehumidifier does not remove the humidity from the air.

 Your dehumidifier removes excess moisture from the air in your home.
 At the same time, it should also make the summer air a bit cooler.

-What to do: Set the dehumidifier to dehumidify and will start lowering humidity soon after.
+What to do: Set the dehumidifier to dehumidify, and it will start lowering humidity soon after.

 The solution – Just empty and clean the bucket so that the unit can start removing moisture and cooling the indoor air again.
 You will be happy to know that you can use dehumidifier water on your plants.